CodeMissy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7) touch \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) => creates the file including the text Best School.

 8) tail -1 iacta >> iacta => duplicates the last line of the file iacta.

+9) rm -f */*/*.js => removes all files ending with a .js extensionn in currentt and sufolders directory.